Languages of the United Kingdom: Status

-Under the European Charter for Regional or Minority Languages (which is not legally enforceable, but which requires states to adopt appropriate legal provision for the use of regional and minority languages) the UK government has committed itself to the recognition of certain regional languages and the promotion of certain linguistic traditions.
+Under the European Charter for Regional or Minority Languages, which is not legally enforceable, but which requires states to adopt appropriate legal provision for the use of regional and minority languages, the UK government has committed itself to the recognition of certain regional languages and the promotion of certain linguistic traditions.
 The UK has ratified for the higher level of protection (Section III) provided for by the Charter in respect of Welsh, Scottish Gaelic and Irish.

-Cornish, Scots in Scotland and Northern Ireland (in the latter territory officially known as Ulster Scots or Ullans, but in the speech of users simply as Scottish or Scots) are protected by the lower level only (Section II).
+Cornish, Scots in Scotland and Northern Ireland, in Northern Ireland officially known as Ulster Scots or Ullans, but in the speech of users simply as Scottish or Scots, are protected by the lower level (Section II).

 The UK government has also recognised British Sign Language as a language in its own right of the United Kingdom.